-Bevan earned her bachelor’s degree from the University of Kansas and her juris doctor from the University of Oklahoma College of Law.
-Bevan is currently working as a staff attorney for a judge on the Oklahoma Court of Civil Appeals and recently received a certificate in Nonprofit Leadership from Oklahoma City University.
-Bevan also serves on the board of directors for the Young Nonprofit Professionals Network of Oklahoma City, is the leader of the OKC Chapter of the KU Alumni Association, and is a member of St. Luke’s United Methodist Church.
+Bevan is an Okie from Muskogee who earned her bachelor’s degree from the University of Kansas and her juris doctor from the University of Oklahoma College of Law.
+Bevan is currently working as a staff attorney for a judge on the Oklahoma Court of Civil Appeals and received a graduate certificate in Nonprofit Leadership from Oklahoma City University in 2013.
+Bevan also serves on the board of directors for ReMerge of Oklahoma County.
+She was a founding board member for the Young Nonprofit Professionals Network of Oklahoma City and is the former leader of the OKC Chapter of the KU Alumni Association.

 Mr. Curtis Calvin currently serves as Deputy Director of Education and Outreach for the Oklahoma Educational Television Authority (OETA).
 In that capacity, he is responsible for providing support at the state level for early childhood education, common education and adult education.
 Prior to working with OETA, Mr. Calvin served in various capacities within the public health and public education industries.
 Mr. Calvin is driven by his personal passion “…to provide all Oklahomans with the tools necessary to gain access to life’s best options.”